zumbrunn/e4xd/README.txt

 The jhino sub-project provides a base application scaffold for the soft-coding environment.
-It leverages the e4xd object engine and adds an additional layer of conventions that results in a basic scaffold for a working base application with CRUD type functionality and access control.
+It leverages the e4xd object engine and adds an additional layer of conventions, resulting in a basic scaffold for a working base application with CRUD type functionality and access control.
 Basically, jhino already provides a fully working soft-coding environment, but requires the standard Helma development